 Mature relationships go through phases and changes, and the couple moves beyond the enchantment phase and settles into a quieter, perhaps more peaceful way of being together.
 It can be even more beautiful than the excitement of the enchantment phase, if the couple can stop and appreciate the warm glow that comes with knowing and loving each other ever so much more deeply.

 Mature relationships can be like fine wine.
 The difference is subtle, but oh so good.
 Take time to find and nurture those subtleties.

-If you find it difficult to put your finger on these, or to talk about something especially sensitive, therapy or relationship coaching may be able to help.
+If you find it difficult to improve your relationship, or to talk about such sensitive issues, therapy or relationship coaching may be able to help.

 The right choice may depend on the severity of the problem and the spouses' ability to level with each other, as well as the amount of anger in the relationship.
 We can talk about ways coaching can directly benefit your relationships and make you happier and stronger.
 Relationships that reach their highest potential give life great meaning, happiness, and joy.

 A happy marriage has been proven to add six to eight years to the lifespan!

 Discover the keys to turning your ho-hum relationship into a passionate, never-ending feast.
 Click on the cover of our new eBook below.